 PAST EDUCATION PROGRAMS

-Teachers of grades 10-12 are invited to nominate students for the third annual Summer Workshop for Students at The Warehouse.
+Teachers of grades 10-12 are invited to nominate students for the Spring Break Workshop for Students at the Nasher Sculpture Center and The Warehouse.

 Who can be nominated?

-Students who have completed grade 10, 11, or 12 in 2016 may be nominated for the Summer Workshop for Students.
-Previous participants in the Summer Workshop may not be nominated.
+Students who are in grade 10, 11, or 12 may be nominated for the Spring Break Workshop for Students.

 An ideal candidate:

 • Shows a strong interest in pursuing a college degree or career in studio art or art history

 • Is interested in the concepts and processes behind a work of art